NitaCristian/NitaCristian.github.io/Lesson7/index.md

 ---

-The implementation of a function—is what is called the definition.
+The implementation of a function is called the definition.
 A function definition is always comprised of a statement block.
 A return statement is necessary unless the function is declared with return type void.
 The statement block contains statements within open and closed braces {...} that are executed when the function is called.